jonasherfort/simple-modern-uv/README.md

 The other popular alternative is Microsoft's [Pyright](https://github.com/microsoft/pyright).
-And it has an extension/fork called [BasedPyright](https://github.com/DetachHead/basedpyright).
+And it has a newer extension and fork called [BasedPyright](https://github.com/DetachHead/basedpyright).

-All of these work, but note this is a choice not just of the build tooling but it is good to have it align with your IDE warnings.
+All of these work.
+But note this is a choice not just of the build tooling—it best to have it align with your IDE warnings.
 With the rises of AI-powered IDEs like Cursor and Windsurf that are VSCode extensions, it seems like type checking support as a VSCode-compatible extension is essential.